Nonpareil announces temporary changes to print edition

 The COVID-19 pandemic has affected our daily lives in ways that most of us could have never expected.
 Locally, the community is rallying around the local hospitals, churches, assisted living facilities, businesses and restaurants to lend as much support as we can.
 Still, the pandemic has affected jobs, forced temporary business closures and kept many people — albeit safely — at home, which has created an economic hardship in the community.

 Not immune from these hardships, The Daily Nonpareil has been forced to make some temporary adjustments to the print editions of our newspaper.
-The changes can be seen in today’s edition.
+The changes can be seen in current editions.

 First, because of the lull in sports — both locally and nationally — our Sunday Sports section, which is normally the B section of the newspaper, can now be found in the A section.